 BigCommerce offers the most features upfront however and this causes a larger learning curve and a slightly tricker interface to navigate.

-WooCommerce is built for users with web development experience and allows for unlimited customisation but this does mean it hasn’t been built to hold your hand.
+WooCommerce is built for users with web development experience and allows for unlimited customisation but this does mean it hasn’t got easy to use features.

 Overall, Shopify is definitely the easiest platform to pick up and use and this also means it is the quickest out of the three to get you online if speed is a priority.